Mahmoud Torabinejad: Early life and education

 Torabinejad was born in Kashan, Iran.
-He graduated from Tehran Dental School in 1971, and trained in endodontics at the University of Illinois.
+He graduated from Tehran Dental School in 1971, and trained in endodontics at the University of Washington.

 Career

 Torabinejad practices clinically and is a researcher at Loma Linda University.
 In addition, he is involved with the Mahmoud Torabinejad Clinical Research Center in Isfahan, Iran.

 He developed mineral trioxide aggregate, a material used in the repair of root perforations, and in creating an artificial barrier where a normal root canal filling is not possible, treating internal root resorption, and pulp capping.

 Torabinejad is the author of many highly cited papers in the field of endodontics.
 In a 2011 review of the most cited papers in endodontics, Dr. Torabinejad was the author of 12 of the top 100 papers.

 Torabinejad has also written a number of books with co-author Richard E. Walton.